March Madness: Alabama, Houston, Kansas, Purdue the 1 seeds

 The Jayhawks earned the top seed in the West Region, but only the third overall, behind the Crimson Tide and the Cougars.
 The Jayhawks are awaiting the return of coach Bill Self, who went to the hospital last week complaining of chest tightness and concerns with his balance.
 He has been discharged and is expected back this week.

-The head of the selection committee, Chris Reynolds, said it took every injury, and every absence, into account.
+Chris Reynolds, the head of the selection committee, said it took every injury, and every absence, into account.

 “It’s certainly something the committee talked about during the course of the year, and certainly played a factor in seeding and selection,” said Reynolds, the athletic director at Bradley.